You are here

 Mentorship

 Most successful people have been mentored, whether they realize it or not.
-Mentoring, whether formal or informal, goes beyond what you can learn from courses and books.
-It is one of the best ways to acquire the confidence, positive attitudes, and ethical viewpoints that you need to thrive in your career.
+Mentoring, whether formal or informal, goes beyond what you can learn from courses or books.
+It is one of the best ways to acquire the confidence, positive attitudes and ethical viewpoints that you need to thrive in your career.
 This interactive relationship often benefits the mentor as much as the mentee.

 Many in-house editors work alone without the benefit of a senior peer on staff who can offer coaching and confidence-building.